dharani0804/XSPEND.io/README.md

 Set savings targets with deadlines.
 Get AI-generated recommendations tailored to your real spending patterns.

 ### 💱 Multi-Currency
-Works with USD, EUR, GBP, INR, AUD, SGD, AED and 150+ more.
+Works with USD, EUR, GBP, INR.
 Built for people with accounts across multiple countries.

 ### 🔒 Private by Default
 Your data never leaves your device.
 No cloud database, no third-party sharing — everything stored locally.